 It is important to watch for signs of malnutrition or dehydration, which may include:

 - Unexplained weight loss

 It is extremely important that the elderly be given proper nutrition and kept hydrated so they are less susceptible to disease, or are more able to fight a disease or heal quickly.
 There are many instances where an elderly person would have recovered from a cold or a broken hip if their body had just had the nutrients to fight the illness.
 Our Kansas City nursing home neglect attorneys take on cases involving dehydration, malnutrition, and other types of negligence.

 Improper Medication & Unnecessary Restraints

 When a loved one is placed in a nursing home, it is imperative that the nursing staff and nursing home doctors review the patient’s history and the medications that the patient is on.
 All too frequently, vital medications are stopped or changed without good cause.
 If there is a long-term injury from the medication error, your family member may be eligible to file a medical malpractice claim.

 In other instances, new medications or restraints are designed to simply sedate the resident it will take less work to provide care.
 There may be instances where a loved one needs to have soft restraints to protect them.
 It is important that the restraints are appropriate for the person and situation.
 If improperly fitted, strangulation may occur.
 Restraints may also be too small or too tight.
 A sign of improper restraints can be bruises on the body or wrists.
 These can lead to pressure ulcers which can become infected and lead to sepsis.
-Contact us if your loved one has these or other signs of abuse inflicted at a nursing home.

 Physical & Sexual Abuse